 - The alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
 Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - Staff and pupils will congregate at the assembly points.
-These are located on the school field. - Class teachers will take a register of pupils, which will then be checked against the attendance register of that day - The Head teacher / Head of Academy will take a register of all staff - Staff and pupils will remain outside the building until the emergency services say it is safe to re-enter
+These are [assembly points] - Class teachers will take a register of pupils, which will then be checked against the attendance register of that day - The Headteacher / Head of Academy will take a register of all staff - Staff and pupils will remain outside the building until the emergency services say it is safe to re-enter